jaclx5/5-min-ds/_drafts/sequence_alignments_3.md

     <img src="/images/sequence_alignments/notation_1.png" height="250"/>
 </div>

 Each tree is a snapshot of a given step of the algorithm.
 The nodes in the tree correspond to partial alignments being evaluated by the algorithm.
-Each tree depicts all the nodes (partial alignments) evaluated up to that step, either expandd (with children) or not.
+Each tree depicts all the nodes (partial alignments) evaluated up to that step, either expand (with children) or not.

 Each node in the tree contains the following extra information: